ICERS 2026, 1st - 3rd July 2026, Zagreb, Croatia

 Travel Grant Announcement

-Travel grants are intended to encourage the participation of students and to help reduce the financial barriers associated with attending the event.
+We are pleased to announce that a limited number of travel grants will be available to support PhD students and young scientists attending the conference.
+Travel grants are intended to encourage the participation of PhD students and young scientists by reducing the financial barriers associated with attending the event.

 Application Details: